 Have you thought through the other steps and the urgency of your overall goal?
 I.e., If you want to build a house to sell in spring; you have to lay the foundation before you can set-up the house frame.
 The timing of the foundation is just one step in a process you need to get clear on.

 How do I impact others?

 The decision is rarely just yours to make.
 Your people decide how effectively to make it happen; your investors who choose whether to invest in it; your customers decide to stick with you through the change.
 When we make decisions as business owners, we don’t exist in a vacuum.
 If we are changing every week or going against what our team or customers want, our journey will be uphill.
 Are we ready for that?
 Is it worth it?
 It doesn’t mean you don’t move.

 Significant innovations sometimes mean going against the grain.
 But we do need to take into account why the people we work with feel that way and adjust when it makes sense.
 And we also need to know we’re ready for it, committed to it, and will support our team and customers during all the roadblocks they will face as we embark on the journey.

 Do you feel ready to make your decision?

 I do.
 I am going to double down on my first strategic pillar and focus on how to build re-usable ways to help more business owners at a lower cost, but do it in a way that supports the immediate needs my clients have right now.
 When I went through these questions, my decision became clear.

 Still stuck?
 Your first 12-month plan is on us.
 Let us help you prioritize.
-Schedule your one-hour Idea Activation Session today.
+Schedule your virtual coffee today.